MicrosoftDocs/win32/desktop-src/WmiSdk/--filtertoconsumerbinding.md

 ---
-Description: 'Is used in the registration of permanent event consumers to relate an instance of the \_\_EventConsumer to an instance of \_\_EventFilter.'
+Description: Is used in the registration of permanent event consumers to relate an instance of the \_\_EventConsumer to an instance of \_\_EventFilter.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'e6a06161-0f1c-4754-ac34-263ccf7bf10d'
+ms.assetid: e6a06161-0f1c-4754-ac34-263ccf7bf10d
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: '\_\_FilterToConsumerBinding class'
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # \_\_FilterToConsumerBinding class